 Welfare Rights helps people to access their full entitlement to Government benefits.
 We call this income maximisation.

-Our Money Matters team provides free and confidential advice on entitlement to welfare benefits.
+Our Money Matters team provides free and confidential advice, to Health & Social Care Partnership service users and vulnerable people, on entitlement to welfare benefits.

 Who can Welfare Rights help?